Medieval Madness: Remakes

-In 2015, the Chicago Gaming Company released the first in a series of Williams remakes under license from Planetary Pinball.
+In 2015, Chicago Gaming released the first in a series of Williams remakes under license from Planetary Pinball.
 Medieval Madness and came in a standard edition, and limited edition.
 The 1,000 machines of the limited edition included all the features of the standard edition, and a shaker motor.
 The game was announced in October 2013, with preorders for an anticipated 2014 release, the limited edition sold out within a few hours.
 Before any were shipped to customers a prototype was put on location at Logan's bar in October 2014.
 LED's were used in place of the originals incandescent bulbs; it also has stereo instead of mono speakers and an LCD screen instead of a DMD.
 For this release, the games were assembled at the nearby Stern factory.

 Medieval Madness was re-released again in 2019, this time with 3 variants.
 Classic edition was similar to the original.
 Special edition included an upgraded display with colour animations, RGB lighting, and enhanced sound.
 Royal edition included all the features of the special edition and a shaker motor, side mirrors and King of Payne topper, and limited in number produced.
+The lighting of the topper is tied to the game rules.
 Following on from Attack from Mars remake, Chicago Gaming manufactured this version at their Cicero factory.

 In 2025 there was a further re-release, The Merlin edition, with similar upgrades as the Royal edition, including the King of Payne topper.